eirikdahlen/TDT4290_Aqueous/CONTRIBUTING.md

 ## Branching

 Every issue needs a seperate branch.
-All branching is done from the "development"-branch, and merged into the "development"-branch.
+All branching is done from the "master"-branch, and merged into the "master"-branch.

 When an issue is finished, a pull request must be opened and receive at least one code review.